 Are you convinced about this?

 This is important.
 If you plan to speak to your parents about moving to assisted living, ensure that you yourself believe this to be necessary.
 Whenever possible, make sure that your siblings are on board, too.
 Rise above the whole stigma attached to assisted living and don’t be worried about what others in the family will say.
-Don’t wonder about how your friends seem to be managing with their elderly parents.
+Don’t wonder about how your friends seem to be managing their elderly parents.
 Everyone has a different set of circumstances within which they have to choose what is best – and this goes for you and your siblings as well.
-In fact, and it may not come as a surprise, as per a 2009 report, most seniors who make the transition to assisted living end up liking it much better than they expected, even going on to state that they wish they’d done it sooner.
+In fact, and it may not come as a surprise, as per a 2009 report, most seniors who make the transition to the assisted living end up liking it much better than they expected, even going on to state that they wish they’d done it sooner.

 So you have to make decisions based on the realities of your own home and living conditions, your financial and time resources, and the assessment you make about the needs of your parents.
-Are you convinced that your parents are better off in an environment where they are looked after and helped with day to day chores, attention is always available and where living areas are adapted to senior living?
+Are you convinced that your parents are better off in an environment where they are looked after and helped with day-to-day chores, attention is always available, and where living areas are adapted to senior living?
 Where there are friends to be made and shared activities to enjoy?
 In that case, you are ready to have the talk with mom or dad.
 So, here are the steps to ensure that you have made a decision and that it is the right one for your set of circumstances.

 Do your research and become fully informed.

 If you’ve made your decision about assisted living, you can then start to look at all your options based on where you live and the level of care your parents need.
-Take into account any special needs your parents may have: mobility issues, medical conditions, need for hospital visits and so on.
-Take into consideration the activities your parents enjoy doing, the kind of friends they enjoy having, the environment in which they thrive.
+Take into account any special needs your parents may have: mobility issues, medical conditions, need for hospital visits, and so on.
+Take into consideration the activities your parents enjoy doing, the kind of friends they enjoy having, and the environment in which they thrive.
 Shortlist a few places that cater to their needs and personalities, places where you feel they would be happy and comfortable.
 Look for pleasant environs, a good elder-to-caregiver ratio, welcoming communities, and places where the elderly seem to be happy and loving this chapter of life.

 Choose the right time.